Shriinivas/blenderbezierutils/README.md

 #### Undo

 While drawing, you can undo one segment at a time by pressing backspace.
 Pressing escape removes the entire curve.
-After the drawing is finished, the curve creation can be undone by pressing `ctrl-Z`
+After the drawing is finished, the curve creation can be undone by pressing `Ctrl Z`

 ### Drawing Primitive Shapes